 Maintaining healthy, vibrant looking skin can be a challenge for adults who suffer from eczema.
 While most commonly found in children, eczema can impact the skin of adults, causing symptoms that include dry, red, and itchy skin.
-At the Dermatology Clinic, we have a variety of ways of treating this issue, also known as atopic dermatitis, including light therapy, steroid creams, and oral medications.
+At the Valley View Dermatology, we have a variety of ways of treating this issue, also known as atopic dermatitis, including light therapy, steroid creams, and oral medications.

 Researchers describe their treatment approach much like a microbiome transplant.
 By taking bacteria from a healthy source and applying it to the skin of individuals with eczema, they hope to alter the microbiome in a way that will alleviate symptoms and reduce the need for constant treatment.